Professional Programs for Psychology Students

 Psychology grads are well-suited for a variety of professional programs.

 Many psychology grads want to work in a "helping" field, but aren't keen on the research-focus of a clinical psychology PhD.
-But there are lots of ways that grads can work in a helping capacity: This page includes descriptions of programs in counselling psychology, social work, rehabilitation sciences, and even medical school.
+But there are lots of ways that grads can work in a helping capacity: This page includes descriptions of programs in educational psychology, counselling psychology, social work, rehabilitation sciences, and even medical school.

 Other psychology grads are keen to apply their skills in the business world; post-degree diplomas can be a great supplement to a BA in psychology to make our grads very marketable in the competitive private sector.
 Post-BA diploma programs can be a excellent segue from a psych degree into the private sector.